 Made from steel with a bright red powder-coated finish, this contemporary outdoor set makes a playful addition to a family garden or will add cheerful colour to a patio or terrace.

-Perfect for long lazy lunches in the sunshine, the built-in parasol hole enables you to add some much-needed shade - check out our guide to the best garden parasols to find an affordable option with UV-protection - and the metal surface is both easy-to-clean and low-maintenance, without the upkeep familiar to wooden garden furniture.
+Perfect for long lazy lunches in the sunshine, the built-in parasol hole enables you to add some much-needed shade - check out our guide to the best garden parasols to find an affordable option with UV-protection - and the metal surface is both easy-to-clean and low-maintenance compared to the regular upkeep that wooden garden furniture can require.

-A garden sofa is a brilliant way to enjoy some comfortable downtime on the patio or terrace, and this FSC certified teak wood corner sofa with rust-resistant aluminium frame and contemporary pale grey cushions is a great option for adding style and comfort to your patio or decking.
+A brilliant way to enjoy some downtime on the patio or terrace, this FSC certified teak wood corner sofa with rust-resistant aluminium frame and contemporary pale grey cushions is a great option for adding style and comfort to your patio or decking.

-This classic Lazio metal bistro set from Homebase is a great option for smaller spaces - or for creating an intimate seating area in a larger garden - and for well under £100 it's big on style and value.
+The classic Lazio metal bistro set from Homebase is a great option for smaller spaces - or for creating an intimate seating area in a larger garden - and for just £85 it's big on both style and value.

 Available in green or grey, the smart slatted metal design includes two powder-coated steel folding chairs and a collapsible circular dining table, all of which drain and dry quickly after a shower and are easily foldable for space-saving storage when not in use.